strivesolutions/flutter_empire/README.md

 }
 ```

 Make the child of your `CupertinoApp` or `MaterialApp` an `Empire` widget.
 Supply a function to generate a unique application state id.
 This tells your app it needs to refresh the widget tree below your your `Empire` widget.
-In this example, we are using the [Uuid](https://pub.dev/packages/uuid) package to handle creating a unique ID.
+In this example, we are using the [Uuid](https://pub.dev/packages/uuid) package to handle creating a unique ID, but we leave it up to you what dependencies you want to include in your application.
 This function will get called anytime the `loggedInUser` property is changed in the `ApplicationViewModel` and trigger the UI for your app to update.

 ### main.dart
 ```dart